lsrcz/RegExSynthesis/README.md

       (...))
 ```

-We cannot filter out **all** the 'bad' sketches without lost of the ability to express the whole program space.
-And if we allow that lost to appear, it is hard to develop a generic algorithm to prune the sketch space for different problems.
+We cannot filter out **all** the 'bad' sketches without the loss of the ability to express the whole program space.
+And if we allow the loss, it is still hard to develop a generic algorithm to prune the sketch space for different problems.
 So I hold the opinion that it is necessary to use a handcrafted sketch with user's knowledge in this problem, or at least in this implementation.